• Skip to primary navigation

 This layered ground beef casserole can easily be a complete meal on its own.
 But sometimes it's nice to have a side or two to serve with a casserole dish.

-My mom often served applesauce and homemade bread, or a side lettuce salad, with casserole dishes.
+My mom often served applesauce and homemade bread, a side lettuce salad, or jello salad with casserole dishes.

-This Amish seven-layer salad or broccoli and cauliflower salad would also be great sides to serve with Shipwreck casserole.
+This Amish seven-layer salad, broccoli and cauliflower salad, or homemade biscuits would be great sides to serve with Shipwreck casserole.

 7-layer-dinner